stupux/angularjs-frontend-seo-nodejs-grunt-awscodebuild/README.md

 3. Start the development server:

-        $ node app.js
+        $ grunt serve

-4. Open http://127.0.0.1:3000/ in a web browser to view your application.
+4. Open the endpoint to view your application.

 What Do I Do Next?
 ------------------

-Once you have a virtual environment running, you can start making changes to the sample Node.js web application.
-We suggest making a small change to /public/index.html first, so you can see how changes pushed to your project's repository are automatically picked up and,deployed to the Amazon EC2 instance by AWS Elastic Beanstalk.
-(You can watch the progress on your project dashboard.)
-Once you've seen how that works, start developing your own code, and have fun!

 Learn more about AWS CodeStar by reading the user guide.
-Ask questions or make suggestions on our forum.

 User Guide: http://docs.aws.amazon.com/codestar/latest/userguide/welcome.html